goodreasonai/abbey/README.md

 **Step 2:** Create a file called `.env` for secret keys and a file called `settings.yml` for configuration settings at the root of the repo (i.e., at the same level as the `docker-compose.yml` file).
 Then, enter into those files the keys / models you want to use.
 You can find details on how to configure each type of integration throughout this README.

-The `.env` file holds any API keys or other secrets you need. **You must also include a password for the MySQL database that Abbey uses.** A `.env` file for someone using the officical OpenAI API, an OpenAI Compatible API requiring a key, and the Anthropic API would look like:
+The `.env` file holds any API keys or other secrets you need. **You must also include a password for the MySQL database that Abbey uses.** A `.env` file for someone using the official OpenAI API, an OpenAI Compatible API requiring a key, and the Anthropic API would look like:

 ```
 MYSQL_ROOT_PASSWORD="my-password"